Skip to Main Content

 Car insurance

 Most states require that drivers carry at least certain minimum levels of liability coverage from an insurance company.
-But you may be able to explore self-insurance for other components of your car insurance coverage if you decide more coverage is necessary.
+Unless you live in New Hampshire, you won’t be able to self-insure for that portion of your insurance.
+As for how to self-insure your car for other components, it may be possible if you have a healthy savings account.

-For example, if you are concerned about monthly expenses, you could choose to get your liability coverage through a cheap insurance company and self-insure for other protections, like collision and comprehensive coverage.
+You could choose to get liability coverage through a cheap insurance company and self-insure in lieu of other financial protections, like collision and comprehensive coverage.
 You could set aside money to repair or replace your vehicle if it is damaged.
 This would mean that, while you have a traditional insurance policy for your liability coverage, you would be self-insuring for the damages to your own vehicle.

 This may not be an option for you if you have a loan or lease on your vehicle, as your lender will likely require that you carry full coverage car insurance.
 It could also be relatively expensive to repair or replace your car, so you may want to compare the level of savings you would need to what you would pay for a traditional car insurance policy in your state.